 There are few mountains in the world that have such an amazing ecosystem and transition of landscape as Mount Kilimanjaro in Tanzania.
 Rising up to 19,341 feet above sea level, the transition from cultivated crops, to lush forest, to heather, moorland, and alpine desert is astounding.
 I have hiked many mountains but have never experienced any with such a fascinating landscape as Kilimanjaro.

 Although I’ve already written at length about my trip and am about to put it all to rest, I thought it would be fun to go through the pictures as if you are climbing the mountain for yourself so you can see exactly what I mean.
-These are brief descriptions of each day, however, if you want to read more detailed posts on my trip, click here.
 Pay attention to how dramatically the landscape and vegetation change.
 It truly is spectacular.

 Day 1: Climb to Machame Camp